saksgarg/WeblogChallenge/README.md

 # WeblogChallenge

-The goal is to do web log analysis using a distributed tool.
+The goal is to do web log analysis using distributed tools.

 ## Tools Used: